Coming Together Celebrates Polish Culture Thru April

 The goal of Coming Together is to study a different culture each year for 12 to 16 weeks with an emphasis on literacy.
 More than 50 free activities and programs will be offered January thru April, including book discussions, film screenings, craft demonstrations, and other events highlighting the culture’s contributions to society in the fields of science, literature, arts, and education.

 Past cultures that have been celebrated by Coming Together include Asian-Indians, Filipinos, Assyrians, Greeks, Koreans, “Voices of Race,” Latinos/Hispanics, Chinese, and in 2018, Muslim American Cultures.

 An important educational component that Coming Together focuses on is literacy, with a variety of books selected each year to help develop a deeper understanding of the featured culture.
 This year’s books include:

 Among the featured events this year will be a very special visit and book discussion by William Kowalski, author of The Best Polish Restaurant in Buffalo, on Monday, March 18, 7 p.m., at the Niles-Maine District Library, 6960 W. Oakton St., Skokie.

 “We hope that Niles Township residents take advantage of the opportunity to participate in this unique and educational program that has something to offer to everyone and help make it a success,” said Coming Together chairperson Susan Van Dusen.

 Coming Together is comprised of volunteers who form a large committee that meets once a month, as well as smaller committees working diligently to put together a variety of programs.

-We hope this description has explained a bit of what Coming Together is, and we look forward to meeting you during our programs for 2019.
-As soon as the activities are finalized, we will put them up on this website, and you will be able to see what this year’s offerings will be.
+As soon as the activities are finalized, we will put them up on this website, and you will be able to see this year’s complete offerings.
 Until then, please explore our programs from previous years.